Meet the Lawyer Trying to Reform the Thai Monarch

 Prayuth Chan-ocha, the junta leader turned prime minister, has warned protesters against challenging the royal establishment and said the kingdom could be “engulfed in flames” if demonstrations persist.

-Since delivering his groundbreaking speech, Arnon has been in and out of jail, charged with sedition, among other crimes — and analysts and activists both fear that, like past protests, the upcoming one will be brutally quelled.
+Since delivering his groundbreaking speech, Arnon has been in and out of jail, charged with sedition, among other crimes — and analysts and activists both fear that, like past protest movements, this one too will be brutally quelled

 “There are some people [who] left [the] movement not because they disagree but they are afraid,” says Tattep Ruangprapaikitseree, a student leader of the Free Youth Group.
-Still, he supports tackling the sensitive topic.
+Still, he agrees with the calls to reform the role of the king.
 “We need real political change in order to transform this country to a democracy … power belongs to the people.”

 Others see the possibility of real change.
 “Even in the face of lèse majesté law, the youth are willing to talk openly about the monarchy,” says Pavin Chachavalpongpun, a self-exiled critic of the monarchy who teaches in Japan at Kyoto University.
 “The walls protecting the monarchy are collapsing.”